-- (a) all corporations are taken to be foreign corporations; and - (b) all trusts are taken to be foreign trusts - unless the Commissioner is satisfied under section 4A, 4B, 30HB, 30L or 30M that the corporation or trust is not a foreign corporation or a foreign trust.
+- (a) all corporations are taken to be foreign corporations; and - (b) all trusts are taken to be foreign trusts -

 5. Act read together with Taxation Administration Act 1997

 This Act is to be read together with the Taxation Administration Act 1997.